ChinnariM/ItemCatalogProject/README.txt

 it should insert data to the Catagory and Items tables

-3# now create the webservers to call the data in the UI 4# now run the application.py
+3# now create the webservers to call the data in the UI 4# now run the application.py once it starts user can interact with the application with localhost:5000 URL.